 Hosted by GradSWE, Engineering Days bring middle and high school students in Yale Pathways to Science to tour laboratories and try their hands at an engineering design-build.
 Past Engineering Days have included building an air-quality monitor, a bionic arm, and a self-watering garden.

 The Environmental Science Café brings Pathways high school students to listen to short talks about new and exciting work at the Yale School of the Environment.
 Graduate students also provide hands-on workshops related to the café talks.
 Previous topics include how scientists use X-rays to study plant evolution, how to 3D print a flower, and how drones are used in forest management.
+Students are also invited to attend the annual Yale School of the Environment Research Day.

-An annual event for Pathways middle school students, Exploring the Intersection of Physics, Engineering & Biology allows students to interact with Yale scientists working at the intersection of these fields.
+An event for Pathways middle school students, Exploring the Intersection of Physics, Engineering & Biology allows students to interact with Yale scientists working at the intersection of these fields.
 Through hands-on activities and demonstrations, Pathways students learn how to build a balloon-powered car and watch demonstrations such as “Fluorescence: Glowing in Science” and “Viewing the Nanoscopic World.”

 At this annual event, Pathways middle school students are invited to explore Yale’s beautiful urban farm.
 Students learn the science of farming, the importance of sustainability, and urban horticulture techniques.